North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 Johnston County's Clerk of Superior Court in Smithfield processes foreclosure hearings under North Carolina's non-judicial process.
 Timeline from Notice of Hearing to auction sale: sometimes as few as 45 days.
 If you're behind on a Clayton or Smithfield mortgage and a Notice of Hearing has been filed, the window to sell before the gavel drops is real.
 And narrow.

 A cash sale that closes before the auction date stops the clock.
 Pays off the mortgage from proceeds.
 Preserves whatever equity you have left.
-That is a fundamentally better outcome than a courthouse auction where the property sells for whatever the opening bid happens to be — and you walk away with nothing if that bid doesn't clear what you owe.
+That's a better outcome than a courthouse auction where the property sells for whatever the opening bid happens to be — and you walk away with nothing if that bid doesn't clear what you owe.

 Don't wait.
 If foreclosure is on the horizon for a Johnston County property, reach out now.
 We've closed deals with two weeks left before auction.
 Tight.
 But possible.
 Waiting until it's closer is not the move.